black kyusu with a glass filled with tea

 1. Yokode Kyusu: Side-Handle Teapots

 Yokode kyusu is Japan’s most iconic teapot shape and is the perfect teaware for regular drinking.
-The small size of the teapot makes it great for brewing small quantities and drawing out the complete taste of the leaves, along with the most astringent flavor concentrated in the final pour.
+This is due to its small size, which makes it great for brewing small quantities and drawing out the complete taste of the leaves, along with the most astringent flavor concentrated in the final pour.

 2. Ushirode Kyusu: Back-handle teapots

-Like teapots you come across in Western countries, ushirode kyusu is the style that is originally inspired by clay teapots introduced in China through trade routes centuries ago.
-Now, this timeless teapot style with its typical silhouette is one of the most commonly used in Japan for brewing Chinese and European blends, although the moderate size makes this teapot style apt for brewing numerous servings of green tea at a time.
+Ushirode kyusu, a style originally inspired by clay teapots introduced to China through trade routes centuries ago, resembles teapots you find in Western countries.
+Today, this timeless teapot style, with its characteristic silhouette, stands as one of the most popular choices in Japan for brewing Chinese and European blends.
+Its moderate size also renders it perfect for brewing several servings of green tea at a time.

 green tea being brewed in a tradtional uwade kyusu on straw mat